antiWalker/feedback/README.md

 # feedback
 Auto collect user's feedback
-Assuming there are three types of feedback. you can define more types in you db.
+Assuming there are three types of feedback's response. you can define more types in you db.
 The three types are logistics, goods, and default type.
 I have defined in constant.go
 You can test in postman.